-Jim Rice joined the MIT Center for Transportation & Logistics (MIT CTL) in 1995 and he was appointed as the Deputy Director of the Center in 2007.
-In this capacity he oversees several research and outreach programs, MIT CTL Executive Education Programs and outreach marketing activities.
-Jim serves as the Director of the Supply Chain Exchange, a collaborative outreach consortium with industry partners.
-As part of these roles, Jim works with industry sponsors to develop research projects and educational and knowledge sharing events for the sponsors.
+Jim Rice joined the MIT Center for Transportation & Logistics in 1995 and was appointed as the Deputy Director of CTL in 2007.
+In this capacity he oversees all industrial outreach programs and serves as the Director of the Supply Chain Exchange, including marketing and communication for CTL, and runs CTL’s Executive Education Programs.

 In addition to his role at MIT, Jim has served the community via several supply chain-related Boards, Committees and Appointments, including:

-- Appointment as Visiting Faculty Member, Politecnico di Milano MBA School (MIP), 2006-Present
+- Visiting Faculty Member, Politecnico di Milano MBA School (MIP), 2006-Present

-- Editorial Board for Supply Chain Management Review
+- The Editorial Board – Supply Chain Management Review, 1998 – Present

 - The Editorial Board – Supply Chain Forum: An International Journal, 2001 – Present

 Prior to joining MIT, Jim managed manufacturing and distribution operations at Procter & Gamble, and served as a sales and market manager at General Electric Company.
-Jim earned his MBA in Operations and Finance from the Harvard Business School, and a Bachelors Degree in Mechanical Engineering from the University of Notre Dame located in the undulating hills of northern Indiana.
+Jim earned his MBA in Operations and Finance from the Harvard Business School, and a Bachelors Degree in Mechanical Engineering from the University of Notre Dame.